Time to read the October issue

 Work will begin on Saturday 30 September to carry out carriageway resurfacing works on B1077 New Buckenham Road.
 To minimise disruption on this busy road the work is being carried out on a Saturday and will take one day to complete subject to suitable weather conditions.

+The site is located on the B1077 at the junction of New Buckenham Road, Ragmere Road and Cake Street.
 During the resurfacing operations it will be necessary to close the roads.
 A fully signed official diversion route for the through traffic will be along roads of the same or higher classification.
 The official diversion route is via B1077 Diss, A1066 Thetford, A11 Attleborough and B1077 Old Buckenham.
 A local diversion will be in place for Ragmere Road.

 Those living in Old Buckenham can hopefully work out a route to get to New Buckenham without going via Attleborough, Thetford and Diss!